 What is WFP?

-The WFP EU Liaison Office, established in 1996, is working in close partnership with European Union institutions, as well as the Government of Belgium.
+The WFP Office to the European Union, established in 1996, works in close partnership with the European Union to address the most pressing food crises as well as providing long-term development solutions.

 B-1040 Brussels (Belgium)